mikeStr8s/frozen-wastes/docs/index.md

 What you hold in your hands — or, more likely, on your glimmering scry-screen — is no mere storybook, dear reader.
 It is an _account_.
 A scholarly work!
 (Well, mostly scholarly.
 There are a few singed pages where a fire mephit took offense to my choice of adjectives, but such hazards are the price of proper fieldwork.)

 In these pages I endeavor to record the true and terrible _Tale of the Frozen Three_ — a fellowship bound not by destiny (though it seems to have had an opinion on the matter), but by circumstance, courage, and a most inconvenient frost.
-You shall meet **Aronious**, the ranger who turned his back on the gods to chase redemption in the snow; **Bone**, a clever and wily kitsune rogue whose smile hides more than her daggers; and **Higgens**, a wizard whose knack for mischief rivals his arcane prowess — heroes, villains, beasts, and beings best left unnamed before dusk.
+You shall meet **Aronious**, the ranger who turned his back on the gods to chase redemption in the snow; **Bone**, a clever and wily kitsune rogue whose smile hides more than her daggers; and **Hobbins**, a wizard whose knack for mischief rivals his arcane prowess — heroes, villains, beasts, and beings best left unnamed before dusk.

 Expect here a union of two disciplines: